Kuadrant/kuadrant-operator/doc/user-guides/secure-protect-connect-single-multi-cluster.md

 ### Step 2 - Set up a DNS Provider

 The DNS provider declares a credential to access the zone(s) that Kuadrant can use to set up DNS configuration.
-You should ensure that this credential only has access to the zones you want manged.
+You should ensure that this credential only has access to the zones you want managed.

 #### Create the DNS Provider Secret resource